How can I automate my campaigns with Microsoft Advertising Scripts?

 How do I create and run Microsoft Advertising Scripts?

-- On the left navigation pane, click Bulk Operations and then Scripts.
+On the left navigation pane, click Bulk Operations and then Scripts.
+(Or from the global menu at the top of the page, click Bulk actions and then click Scripts.)
 This is the main Scripts page where you will see any scripts you have already created.

 - Click Create script.